bondjimbond/islandora_badges/README.md

 Future development:
 * Remove Citation CModel requirement
+* Make the Altmetric API Key a configurable variable
 * Allow other kinds of identifiers (besides DOI) to be used
 * Add more badges